hcmlab/kinect2-record/README.md

 If not: download https://github.com/hcmlab/ssi/raw/master/bin/x64/vc140/xmlpipe.exe and copy to bin\

 # record
-Run do_kinect.cmd
+Run 'do_kinect.cmd'

 A recording starts as soon as the 'RECORD' button is checked and stops when it is unchecked (you can do several recordings in a row).
 Press 'CLOSE' to close the pipeline.

-Each recording will be stored with a unique time-stamp in the log\ folder.
+Each recording will be stored with a unique time-stamp to the 'log\' folder.

 The following files will be recorded:
 - audio.wav